-The following information presented about sleeping polyphasically without alarm clocks in this blog post contains a lot of interpretations from established polyphasic-related studies as well as anecdotal evidence from the community.
-There is discrepancy in some areas of information, so read through the blog with some grain of salt.
+Sleeping without alarm may be magic on polyphasic schedules.
+However, the matter remains unclear at large.
+The following information in this blog post contains a lot of interpretations from established polyphasic-related studies as well as anecdotal evidence from the community.
+However, there is discrepancy in some areas of information, so read through the blog with some grain of salt.

 Questions and queries